 Midsummer is a magical time for collecting edible wild plants.
-You can spend warm days and light evenings foraging for surprising ingredients to make delicious food and drinks.
+You can spend warm days and long, light evenings foraging for surprising edible ingredients.

 From garden weeds to crisp seeds, here are my June top tips on what to forage, where to find it and what to do.

 Ash is one of our most common trees and together with privet they are the only UK representatives of the olive family (Oleaceae).
 The young, green, immature seeds of ash, known as keys, are edible and have also been used in herbal medicine.
 They often hang in generous bunches at this time of year.

 How to use it: you’ll need to pick the seeds early to guarantee success.
 The process involves boiling the keys to extract their bitterness and then pickling with vinegar, sugar and spices.
 There are several recipes online.

 What to look for: pick the seeds when they are very young and green before they develop stringy fibres.
 To test the tenderness, snap through an ash key to ensure it is crisp and not fibrous.